-Candidates should have a knowledge and understanding of the processes and techniques which aid manufacture and of the commercial and industrial applications of a manufacturing their products aesthetics and ergonomics. in quantity.
+Candidates should have a knowledge and understanding of the processes and techniques which aid manufacture and of the commercial and industrial applications of a range of materials involved in within a critical awareness of manufacturing their products aesthetics and ergonomics. in quantity.